katharina-lang/rlhf/README.md

 ## Quick Setup

 To replicate experiments, clone the repository and install dependencies.
-Use a virtal environment and the python version `3.10`
+Use a virtual environment and the python version `3.10`

 ```bash
 python3.10 -m venv venv